1944 Auckland Rugby League season: Round 16

 Going into this round, with 3 remaining the top of the table was extremely competitive with teams on 22, 20, 20, 20, 18, and 18 competition points.
 Crucially Manukau, who had been in first place lost to Marist, while near rivals Mount Albert and City both won levelling all 3 teams on 22 points.
 Otahuhu who had been on 20 competition points faltered with a loss also.
 There was no individual scoring reported in the match at the Devonport Domain between North Shore and Richmond.

 Round 17

 During the week the league expressed their sympathy to the family of W.J.
 Gibbons who had died.
 He had been a former time keeper for games.
-N Johnson of Otahuhu was ordered off in their match with City.
+Norm Johnson of Otahuhu was ordered off in their match with City.
 The match between Manukau and Point Chevalier was played at Onehunga School which was the first time a senior first grade match had been played at a school.